rohangandhi202/PersonalWebsite/README.md

 # Welcome to my personal website project

-## What technologies are used for this project?
+## Technologies used for this project

 This project is built with: